 Separation Versus Divorce

-Learn what it means to be separated instead of divorced.
+Learn about the different types of separation and what it means to be separated instead of divorced.

 Many people are confused by the term "separated" -- and it's no wonder, given that there are four different kinds of separations.
 However, it's important to know the differences, because the type of separation a couple chooses can impact property rights.
 The following is a general overview of various types of separations, but each state has specific rules regarding property rights.
 If you have questions after reading this article, contact an experienced family law attorney in your area.